jaapjanfranstfe/reactnd-project-would-you-rather/README.md

 * add your own questions to the mix!
 * a leaderboard that let's you compare your poll answering skills to others

+# System requirements
+Before you can run this application you will need to have the following installed on your computer:
+* The `Nodejs` runtime (visit https://nodejs.org/ for install instructions)
+* A package-manager.
+Either `npm` (comes with `nodejs`, no need for seperate install) or `yarn` (visit https://yarnpkg.com/ for install instructions) will work perfectly

 # How to run using NPM
 Run `npm install` to install all needed dependencies.
 The run `npm start` to start the application.